Clarification of the Gluten-Free Labeling Rule

 No, the rule does not require companies to do testing.
 However, manufacturers are responsible for ensuring that their products comply with the rule, and that may include testing.

 How will the rule be enforced?

-The FDA states that it enforces regulations “primarily through inspections of food processing facilities, examination of imports, collection and testing of food products on the market, and imposition of enforcement measures as required to protect consumers.”
+The FDA states that it enforces regulations “primarily through inspections of food processing facilities, examination of imports, collection and testing of food products on the market, and the imposition of enforcement measures as required to protect consumers.”
 In reality, resources for enforcement are limited.

 15. How do gluten-free certification programs fit into this picture?

-There are several independent third-party testing organizations and each tests to levels of gluten below 20 ppm, such as 5 or 10 ppm.
+There are several independent third-party testing organizations and each test to levels of gluten below 20 ppm, such as 5 or 10 ppm.
 They are not regulated by the FDA and their practices vary.
 The FDA will continue to allow third-party certification labels, evaluating them on an ongoing basis, as long as they are truthful.